ygaitonde/jupiter-recipe-extension/README.md

 # Jupiter Recipe Extension

-This is a Chrome extension that allows users to search products in the [Jupiter](jupiter.co) catalog and use said products to create recipies.
+This is a Chrome extension that allows users to search products in the [Jupiter](jupiter.co) catalog and use said products to create recipes.

 You can also load in a recipe from another site, such as [this recipe from Tasty](https://tasty.co/recipe/garlic-parmesan-chicken-poppers).